Eating unique food while you're traveling can be a fantastic adventure for you and your taste buds – in a good way!

 Even the strangest-sounding and most unfamiliar foods, if cooked and handled properly, can be perfectly safe – and absolutely delicious!
 Travel is all about adventure, so let your taste buds in on the fun.
 Go on...go for that deep fried grasshopper.

 Visit the local market wherever you are.
-Look of food not familiar to you and find out how they eat it.
+Look for food not familiar to you and find out how they eat it.
 Bring it to your hotel if the seller does not speak your language.
-Notice the orange attractive fruit on the table?
-The locals use these for offering in the temple.
+The hotel staff can often tell you more about the food.

 3. Ask the Locals

 While traveling in your home country, you've probably asked a cab driver, a hotel clerk or even a gas station cashier where the best food can be found.
 It's natural – locals know their area better than anybody.
 They have no more interest in being ill than you!